disney/meteor-base/README.md

 docker run --rm geoffreybooth/meteor-base:$(cat ./.meteor/release | cut -c8-99) meteor node --version | cut -c2-99 | grep -o "[0-9\.]*"
 ```

+### Step #3 - Setup your .dockerignore accordingly to speed up builds

+Also copy in `example/.dockerignore`

+### Step #4 - Use Docker Compose to ease your workflow

-Also copy in `example/.dockerignore` and `example/docker-compose.yml` to your project’s root.
+and `example/docker-compose.yml` to your project’s root.
 Then, from the root of your project:

 ```bash
 docker-compose up